 Q. Can my boyfriend visit?

 During the first 30 days in the Lifehouse program, visits are restricted.
 We realize that to make positive changes in her life a young woman needs to be free of outside distractions.
-After this initial period, visitors who are approved and meet with our counselor may visit with residents in the common area of the house.
+After this initial period, visitors who are approved and meet with our counselor may visit with program participants in the common area of the house.